How to Make Maleficent Horns (With Free Template)

 7. Ta Da!
 Here's two finished headpiece accessories that Maleficent would be proud of!
 I hope you've enjoyed reading my lens or article today, thanks for your visit.
 Don't forget to grab the template below and bookmark this page so you can see how to make these designs up.

-Free Pattern Template for Maleficent Headpiece - Right-Click and Select Save Image as to Download
+Free Pattern Template for Maleficent Headpiece

-Who is Your Favorite Character from the Movie?
+Who Is Your Favorite Character From the Movie?

 © 2014 Marie